What we do

 Isavuconazole, marketed under its trade name Cresemba, is an intravenous and oral antifungal drug for the treatment of the two most frequent invasive mold infections: invasive aspergillosis and mucormycosis.

 Basilea has established several license and distribution agreements for isavuconazole covering well over 100 countries.
 The partners include Astellas Pharma Inc. for the U.S. and Pfizer for most of Europe (excluding the Nordic countries, where Unimedic is our distribution partner), Russia, Turkey, Israel, China and further countries in Asia Pacific.
-Moreover, we have strong regional partners for Latin America (Knight), Japan (Asahi Kasei Pharma), the MENA region, i.e. Middle East and North Africa, (Hikma) and Canada (Avir).
+Moreover, we have strong regional partners for Latin America (Knight), Japan (Asahi Kasei Therapeutics), the MENA region, i.e. Middle East and North Africa, (Hikma) and Canada (Avir).

 Basilea participates in the commercial success of Cresemba sales through royalties, regulatory and sales milestone payments by Basilea’s commercialization partners, and by selling Cresemba to the distribution partners at a transfer price.